How to calculate your true Click Through Rate with Google Webmaster Tools

 The formulae have been left in the CTR Tables tab.

 If you have a list of keywords you track rank for, categorise them based on the same categories for the Google Webmaster Tools keywords.
 Split these into separate tables.
 You can do this in one table if you want, but it involves some fancy excel formulas.

 For each keyword, get the search volume and current rankings.
 We have an internal tool that checks rank.

 Fill in the Estimated Monthly Traffic column by using a VLOOKUP to find the relevant CTR and multiplying this by the Search Vol. I’ve left the formulae in so you can have a look.

 And then you get something like this:

-To download the Excel file used to calculate this, simply click the button below to share this post and pay with a tweet.
+To download the Excel file used to calculate this, simply click here.

 Get involved with our Brunch with Branded3 Google+ Hangout on Monday 18th November to ask your questions on the above to our expert team, simply follow us on Google+ and join the event here.